mdx-js/mdx/contributing.md

 *   Write a convincing description of why we should land your pull request: it’s your job to convince us

+## Project structure

+MDX is a monorepo that uses [lerna][].

+*   All packages are found in `./packages`
+*   All documentation is found in `./docs` and can be viewed with `yarn docs -- -o`
+*   There’s an `./examples` directory where examples for different tools and frameworks

+## Releases

+In order to release a new version you can follow these steps:

+*   Draft a release for the next version (vX.X.X)
+*   Release a prerelease
+    *   `yarn lerna publish`
+    *   Select prepatch/preminor/premajor
+    *   Sanity check in a project or two with the prerelease
+*   `yarn lerna publish`
+*   Publish release on GitHub

+## Troubleshooting

+If you’re having issues installing locally you might need to run `yarn lerna exec yarn install` instead of `yarn bootstrap` ([issue][lerna-install]).

 ## Resources

 *   [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)